Healthy Weight Toolkit

 PILLAR FOUR: SLEEP

-Check for Obstructive Sleep Apnea (OSA)
+Look out for Obstructive Sleep Apnea (OSA)

-With OSA, teens frequently snore with periodic pauses or gasps in their breathing.
+Children with OSA frequently snore with periodic pauses or gasps in their breathing.
 Snoring can disrupt their sleep and cause problems with attention, concentration, and daytime sleepiness.

 Always screen children for snoring during wellness checks.
-Refer any child who snores three or more nights per week, and has any OSA symptoms, to a sleep medicine physician/sleep lab, or a pediatric ear, nose, and throat physician.
+Refer any child who snores three or more nights per week and has any OSA symptoms to a sleep medicine physician/sleep lab, or a pediatric ear, nose, and throat physician.
 A polysomnography—a test used to diagnose sleep disorders—can diagnose OSA.